Lies (The Knickerbockers song)

-"Lies" is a song written by Beau Charles and Buddy Randell, performed by The Knickerbockers; the single was produced by Jerry Fuller.
-It reached #20 on the U.S. pop chart in 1966.
-It was featured on their 1966 album Lies and is famous for often being mistaken for a Beatles track due to its similarities to their style and harmonies.
+"Lies" is a song written by Beau Charles and Buddy Randell.
+It was performed by The Knickerbockers and produced by Jerry Fuller.
+It reached #20 on the U.S. pop chart and #11 in Canada in 1966.
+It was featured on their 1966 album Lies and is famous for often being mistaken for a Beatles track because of its similarities to their style and harmonies.

 Background

-Here is what original Knickerbockers member Beau Charles said about the song's behind-the-scenes story:

-"We desperately tried to write something that sounded like the British Invasion'.
+Beau Charles has said of writing and recording the song, "We desperately tried to write something that sounded like the British Invasion'.
 We wrote 'Lies' in less than one half hour.
 We demo-ed it in New York."
-After a Jerry Fuller inspired re-arrangement, the track was recorded at Sunset Sound in West Hollywood with Bruce Botnick as the Engineer.
+After a Jerry Fuller inspired re-arrangement, the track was recorded at Sunset Sound in West Hollywood with Bruce Botnick as the engineer.
 Things were not quite right, so the multi-track master was taken to Leon Russell's house in Hollywood Hills.
-Jerry Fuller knew Leon and "Leon had this great little studio - just a four track".
+Jerry Fuller knew Leon and "Leon had this great little studio – just a four track".
 The band recorded the vocals there and overdubbed a new guitar part that was recorded from a beat up old Fender guitar amp that gave the guitar sound a meaty, edgy feel".

+With the three-way vocal harmonies, sung by John Charles, Beau Charles, and Buddy Randall, "Lies" stood out for its Beatles-esque sound.
+The Knickerbockers would become regulars on Dick Clark's Where The Action Is.
+Their debut album was released a few months later, in early 1966, and was named after the hit, and featured the song.
+"Lies" entered the Billboard Hot 100 in the final week of December 1965 went to number 20 on the charts in late January 1966, and was, in total, on the Hot 100 for thirteen weeks, before leaving the charts in February 1966, last placed at number 34.